 Though the advantages of bilateral knee replacement are many, the following are a few risks that have to be considered:

 - Long Anesthesia Risks

 There may be complications due to prolonged anesthesia.
-The doctor has to examine the general health of the patient before undergoing a bilateral surgery.
+The doctor has to examine the general health of the patient before undergoing bilateral surgery.